ThatOneGriff/ATTND/README.md

 ## Documentation

-`_Obsidian/` folder can serve as one, although it's in Russian, and is more of a brainstorm vault.
+You can find documentation [in this repository](https://github.com/ThatOneGriff/ATTND-Documentation) - although it's more of a brainstorm vault, and currently isn't translated to English.

 ## Usage